 When traveling, I can be a bit of a kind and lovely diva.
 Kind and lovely because I do my best to be polite, I truly enjoy making things easier on people, I fully understand when a mistake is my fault and I don’t mind paying for it (for instance, I don’t do dairy, so if the menu says there is dairy on a salad, and I forget to ask for it with no cheese, I will still send it back, but I am completely okay with paying for two salads, and if it is taken off of my bill, I will often leave the cost of that salad included in the waiter’s tip).
 But the diva part is that I want what I want, and I don’t want to feel bad about it.
 I love to be persnickety on vacation and I prefer to stay in locations that consider customer service their strong suit (and love to deal with lovely divas like me).

-When vacationing alone, knowing these things about yourself is essential to guaranteeing a decent time.
+When going on vacation alone, knowing these things about yourself is essential to guaranteeing a decent time.
 And what can make a decent time wonderful is planning.

 RULE NUMBER 2.
 KNOW THY PLAN